HKUST-Aerial-Robotics/Teach-Repeat-Replan/README.md

 We use **OOQP** for quadratic programming.

 1. Get a copy of **MA27** from the [HSL Archive](http://www.hsl.rl.ac.uk/download/MA27/1.0.0/a/).
 Just select the **Personal Licence (allows use without redistribution)**, then fill the information table.
-You can download from an e-mail sent to you.
-Then, un-zip **MA27**, and follow the *README* in it, install it to your ubuntu.
+You can download it from an e-mail sent to you.
+Then, un-zip **MA27**, and follow the *README* in it, install it to your Ubuntu.

-2. Manually un-zip packages *OOQP.zip* in the **installation** folder of this repo and install it follow the document *INSTALL* in **OOQP**, install it to your ubuntu.
+2. Manually un-zip packages *OOQP.zip* in the **installation** folder of this repo and install it follow the document *INSTALL* in **OOQP**, install it to your Ubuntu.

 **1.3**   **some tools**

-To install following dependencies, you can run the auto-install script by
+To install the following dependencies, you can run the auto-install script by
 ```
   ./install_tools.sh
 ```